40 by 22

 Advancing Young Women of Color in Tech Careers NPower the Future

-Join the 40 by 22 movement to help young women of color advance in technology.
+The 40 by 22 initiative: A movement to help young women of color advance in technology.

-While the tech industry booms, the presence of women, particularly women of color, in IT roles has steadily declined.
+Despite the health pandemic, the tech industry is estimated to recover and grow in the months ahead.
+Historically, the presence of women, particularly women of color, in IT roles has not only been lacking, but has steadily declined.
 NPower, with the support of Citi Foundation, is on a mission to #NPowerTheFuture and help more young women of color advance in tech careers.

 40 by 22 Initiative